Otmanitaki/Enterprise-Print-Management/README.md

 * **PowerShell Troubleshooting**: Documenting elevation errors when resetting system services.
   ![Script Error](./assets/06-Troubleshooting.png)

+  **This red text demonstrates a failed attempt to stop a service without Admin rights—proving the importance      of elevated sessions in IT Operations**

 ### **Phase 3: Verification of Success**
 * **Final Proof**: Capturing the active print queue on the client machine with a PDF job successfully processing.
   ![Verification](./assets/07-Verification.png)